Stochastic field effects in a two-state system: symmetry breaking and symmetry restoring: Mean-field analysis

-In this section, we present several numerical results obtained in the mean-field description of the model.
-As in the main text, we set the coupling constant, $J$, and the Boltzmann constant, $k$, equal to 1.
+In this section, we present numerical results obtained within the mean-field description of the model, which reproduce the qualitative behavior observed in the two-dimensional agent-based model.

-In the two-dimensional agent-based model, the system evolves through single spin updates in which a randomly chosen spin adopts a new state $s_i = \pm 1$, independent of the previous one.
-The probability that the new value is $s_i = +1$ is
+As detailed in Sec.~\ref{sec:Model}, the system evolves through single spin updates, where a randomly chosen spin adopts a new state independent of the previous one.
+In the mean-field description, the probability in Eq.~\eqref{eq:probabilities} for the new state to be $s_i = +1$ can be approximated as

-where the sum over $\mu$ runs over the $4$ nearest neighbours of the regular lattice.
-We recall that the magnetic field $h(t)$ is spatially homogeneous, but varies in time.
-Specifically, at each MCS, a random value for $h(t)$ is sampled from a Gaussian distribution of zero mean and variance $2D$.